 With my new goal of traveling at least 10 weeks a year, I’ve come to the realization it’s wise to get a credit card whose primary design is to rack up maximum travel rewards points so I can travel even more.
-I’ve found the card in the Barclaycard Arrival Plus™ World Elite MasterCard®.
+This post was originally about the Barclaycard Arrival.
+But now that it is 2016 and beyond, I wanted to highlight the Chase Sapphire Preferred® Card.

 WHY THE BARCLAYCARD ARRIVAL IS A GOOD FIT FOR TRAVELERS